shipwright-io/build/docs/tutorials/building_with_kaniko.md

 For the Build definition, we will require the following:

-- A github repository containing a go [application](https://github.com/shipwright-io/sample-go/tree/main/docker-build) that requires a `Dockerfile`.
+- A GitHub repository containing a Go [application](https://github.com/shipwright-io/sample-go/tree/main/docker-build) that requires a `Dockerfile`.
 - The `tutorial-secret` we just created.
 - The `kaniko` ClusterBuildStrategy.

-Let´s apply our Build and wait for it to be ready:
+Let's apply our Build and wait for it to be ready:

 ```bash
 $ export REGISTRY_ORG=<your_registry_org>